 - At least three years of post-Ph.D. academic experience

 - Willingness to work towards concrete results in cooperation with the Municipality of Amsterdam

 - The project proposal should be no more than a maximum of fifteen hundred words including footnotes, excluding bibliography.

 For an overview of all formal requirements, please see here.

 How to apply

-To apply for the fellowships starting in September 2020 and February 2021, candidates must submit a fully completed application form through the online application module.
+To apply for the fellowship, candidates must submit a fully completed application form through the online application module.

 Applications are evaluated on the basis of a) scientific quality and originality of the project proposal; b) relevance to public policy making for the city of Amsterdam; 3) the candidate’s academic achievements.